grafana/loki/docs/sources/operations/storage/tsdb.md

 ```

 This would run Loki with TSDB index storing TSDB files locally at `/loki/index` and chunks at configured `GCS_BUCKET_NAME`.
-It would also keep shipping TSDB files periodically to same configured bucket.
+It would also keep shipping TSDB files periodically to the same configured bucket.
 It would also keep downloading TSDB files from shared bucket uploaded by other ingesters to `/loki/tsdb-cache` folder locally.

 ## Operational Details

 Operationally, TSDB works the same way as BoltDB Shipper except the index format is different.
-All the [Operational details for BoltDB Shipper](./boltdb-shipper#operational-details) apply to TSDB as well.
+All the [operational details for BoltDB Shipper](./boltdb-shipper#operational-details) apply to TSDB as well.
-However, there as some additional details to TSDB index store which are mentioned below.
+However, there are some additional details to TSDB index store which are mentioned below.

 ### Dynamic Query Sharding